zachbhancock/WM_model/README.md

 # What's in the repo

 At the highest level you'll find the scripts for running the model locally: you'll need exe_WM.R, wm_lib.R, and wmModel_plots.R.
 These will call the model from the folder "models".
 The folder "hpcc_processing_slim" includes slurm scripts for running the model and processing output on a computing cluster (will need to be modified to fit your needs if you want to run them!).
-The "empirical_data" folder includes the dataset of Amphiprion bicinctus and how to process that dataset specifically.
+The "empirical_data" folder includes the dataset of Bombus bifarius and how to process that dataset specifically.
 The "slim_recipes" folder includes the demographic models we ran for the manuscript.

 # How to run the model